uprial/secretrooms/README.md

 * 0.01% of appropriate blocks are infested
 * End Ships have Illusioners pre-generated
 * Shooting mobs target the closest player immediately if spawned with direct vision to them
-* The End Dragon has explosion damage limit per second, periodically resurrects healing crystals, and targets random endermans to aggressive players
+* The End Dragon has explosion resistance and damage limit per second, periodically resurrects healing crystals, and targets random endermans to aggressive players
 * Underground dungeons with spawners and rare building blocks
 * Fixed village trading imbalance: Villagers don't sell clothes with environmental protection and mending
 * Loot density increases according to distance from the map center
+* Bazooka recipes based on fireworks with TNT or Nether Star

 That plugin combines all the fun I had with my friends that I didn't find in other plugins and didn't manage to split into other my plugins.
 If you like any changes - please request them specifically, and I'll create a separate configurable plugin.